antoniochaves19/BRKGA-QL_v2.0/README.md

 - Number of threads used in OpenMP
 - Optimal or lower bound solution (if is known), 0 otherwise

-Users need to create a folder named "Instances/ProblemName", where the instances must be; Users also need to create a folder named "Results" where the results files are writed.
+Users need to create a folder named "Instances/ProblemName", where the instances must be.